Mycotoxins

 Japan Food Safety Commission Schedules 63rd Mycotoxins Expert Panel Meeting on Ochratoxin A for 18 March 2026

-Japan’s Food Safety Commission is advancing its health risk assessment for ochratoxin A with an expert committee review on March 18, 2026.
-This assessment is a key precursor to potential new or revised regulatory limits for mycotoxin contamination in food products.
+Japan's Food Safety Commission is conducting a formal health risk assessment review for ochratoxin A in March 2026.
+This technical evaluation is a critical precursor to potential new or revised regulatory limits for mycotoxin contamination in food products.

 fsc.go.jpJapanJapan